Video Start Page

 Scott Sharrard is best known for his role as lead guitarist and band leader for Gregg Allman’s solo band.
 An extensive interview in audio form.
 Scott’s Interview

 Eliot a multi-instrumentalist who’s had a fascinating career working as a session musician, professional songwriter for two major labels, a member of the Average White Band, the Hall & Oates band, and Daryl Hall’s band on the great Internet show: Live from Daryl’s House.
-Scott was the lead guitarist and band leader for Gregg Allman’s solo band.
 Eliot‘s extensive interview.

 Michael Lee Firkins